|

 Linnaeus noticed the struggle for survival -- he once called Nature

-a "butcher's block" and a "war of all against all".
+a 'butcher's block' and a 'war of all against all.'

 However, he considered struggle and competition necessary to maintain